computationalgeography/lue/document/doc/reference/utility/lue_scalability.md

 Properties of a cluster are described in a file called `cluster.json`.
 Examples of cluster configurations for several platforms used by the LUE R&D team can be found in the [lue_qa repository](https://github.com/computationalgeography/lue_qa).
-In case you are using one of those clusters, you can clone the project and pass the location as an argument to the lue_scalability.py command.
-Otherwise, they can be used as inspiration for describing other clusters.
-Cluster configuration files must be named after the cluster: `<cluster_config_prefix>/<cluster_name.json`.
+In case you are using one of those clusters, you can clone the project and pass the pathname of the configuration directory as an argument to the lue_scalability.py command.
+Otherwise, these configuration can be used as inspiration for describing other clusters.
+Cluster configuration files must be named after the cluster:
+`<cluster_config_prefix>/<cluster_name>.json`.

-Once setup, cluster configuration files likely won't change anymore when performing scalability experiments.
+Once setup correctly, cluster configuration files likely won't have to be changed anymore.

 ### Workers

-A worker is an amount of hardware which will be increased linearly during a scalability experiment.
+A worker is an amount of hardware which will be increased during a scalability experiment.
 Supported kinds of hardware are CPU cores, NUMA nodes, and cluster nodes.
 The output of the strong and weak scalability experiments are *relative* scalability measures, which means that they are relative to the latency of the software when using a single worker (CPU core, NUMA node, or cluster node).

-Like clusters, workers have to be described as well, to enable the lue_scalability.py command to understand how many workers to create commands for and how to increase the number of workers for different experimental runs.
-For example, it is possible to increase the number of workers by one, or some other amount, and to limit the maximum number of workers to use.
+Like clusters, workers have to be described as well.
 Examples of configuration files can be found in the above mentioned lue_qa repository.
-The worker configuration files are named after the worker and experiment, and nested in the cluster configuration file
+The worker configuration files are named after the worker and the experiment, and must be nested in the cluster configuration file directories:
-directories: `<cluster_config_prefix>/<cluster_name>/<worker_name>/<experiment_name>.json`.
+`<cluster_config_prefix>/<cluster_name>/<worker_name>/<experiment_name>.json`.

-Once setup, worker configuration files likely won't change anymore when performing scalability experiments.
+Once setup correctly, worker configuration files likely won't have to be changed anymore.

 ### Experiments

-Each experiment needs to be described in a configuration file as well.
-In this file, properties are described which are unique to the experiment.
-For example, depending on the computation larger or smaller arrays or partition sizes need to be used.
+Each experiment (partition_shape, strong_scalability, or weak_scalability) needs to be described in a configuration file as well.
+In this file, properties are described which are unique to the command tested.
+For example, depending on the computation, larger or smaller arrays or partition sizes need to be used.

 Examples of configuration files can be found in the above mentioned lue_qa repository, in the `experiment` directory.
 The experiment configuration files need to be put in a directory named after the cluster name and